matorre2048/dundrag/src/site/notes/Character Creation/Spells/Spell Descriptions.md

 If any of this spell's area overlaps with an area of Bright Light or Dim Light created by a spell of level 2 or lower, that other spell is dispelled.

 ---
+## Detect Magic
+*Level 1 Divination (Bard, Cleric, Druid, Paladin, Ranger, Sorcerer, Warlock, Wizard)* **Casting Time:** Action or Ritual
+**Range:** Self
+**Components:** V, S
+**Duration:** Concentration, up to 10 minutes

+For the duration, you sense the presence of magical effects, you can take the Magic action to see a faint aura around any visible creature or object in the area that bears the magic, and if an effect was created by a spell, you learn the spell's school of magic.

+The spell is blocked by 1 foot of stone, dirt, or wood; 1 inch of metal; or a thin sheet of lead.

+---
 ## Druidcraft
 *Transmutation Cantrip (Druid)*
 **Casting Time:** Action